aidanwhiteley/books/README.md

 This project makes use of the excellent Lombok project.
 So to build in your favourite IDE, if necessary head on over to [Lombok](https://projectlombok.org/) and click the appropriate "Install" link (tested with IntelliJ and Eclipse).

-In preparation for playing with recent Java features such as virtual threads and pattern matching, the build or this project **now requires JDK21**.
+In preparation for playing with recent Java features such as virtual threads and pattern matching, the build of this project **now requires JDK21**.

-With appropriate versions of the JDK, Maven and a (optionally) Mongo installed, start with
+With appropriate versions of the JDK (i.e. 21+) and optionally Maven and Mongo installed, start with
 ~~~~
-mvn clean compile test
+mvnw.cmd clean compile test
 ~~~~
 and then try
 ~~~~
-mvn spring-boot:run
+mvnw.cmd spring-boot:run
 ~~~~
+To access the application using the default HTMX based front end, point your browser to http://localhost:8080/

-To run a client application to access the microservice, head on over to https://github.com/aidanwhiteley/books-react or see the section below on using Docker.
+To run a client Single Page Application to access the microservice API, head on over to https://github.com/aidanwhiteley/books-react or see the section below on using Docker.

 ### Available Spring profiles
 There are Spring profile files for a range of development and test scenarios.